-The Institute of Medicine's (1999) describe six characteristics of quality, we have adopted these as our dimensions of quality.
+The Institute of Medicine (Institute of Medicine, 2001) describe six characteristics of quality, which we have adopted these as our dimensions of quality.
+Using these dimensions helps us to consider all aspects of quality.
+These dimensions are:

-- Safe care that avoids harm - Effective evidence care based that is appropriate to need - .
-Timely the right care at the right time - Efficient care that avoids waste - Equitable an equal chance of the same outcome regardless of geography, socioeconomic status etc. - Person-centred care that is respectful and responsive to individual needs and wishes
+- Safe care that avoids harm

+- Effective evidence care based that is appropriate to need

+- Timely the right care at the right time

+- Efficient care that avoids waste

+- Equitable an equal chance of the same outcome regardless of geography, socioeconomic status etc. - Person-centred care that is respectful and responsive to individual needs and wishes